miniaoumiae/rsiv/docs/CONFIGURATION.md

 **"key"** = `["command", "arg", ...]`

 > The key matches a single character input.
 The value is an array representing the command to run.
+> Files are processed sequentially, similar to how `xargs` handles input, unless `%M` is used.
-> The there is the following special strings :
+> The following special placeholders are available:
 >
-> %f: Absolute path of the file
+> - %f: Absolute path of the file
->
-> %d: Parent directory of the file
+> - %d: Parent directory of the file
->
-> %F: File basename
+> - %F: File basename
->
-> %n: File basename without extension
+> - %n: File basename without extension
->
-> %e: File extension
+> - %e: File extension
->
-> %M: Bulk file list.
+> - %M: Bulk file list.
 Expands to include all targeted files

+> [!NOTE]
 > Using %M makes all other placeholders invalid for that command.

 **Example:**